Frodus: Reunion (2009–2010)

+Cinca and Hamacher reunited for an impromptu performance at a Division of Laura Lee show at the Swedish embassy in Washington, D.C. in 2008, joined by the Cassettes' Saadat Awan.
 2009 saw Frodus reunite as the Frodus Escape Plan/Frodus Conglomerate International/FDIC (Frodus Despotic (or Deposit) Insurance Corporation) with Liam Wilson from The Dillinger Escape Plan on bass, and Jake Brown also on bass for select appearances.
 The reunion was organized in commemoration of the re-release of the Conglomerate International double-vinyl LP on Gilead Media, and as a statement in response to the bank-bailouts and the uncovering of corporate corruption in the financial sector.

-In 2010, Frodus released a new 7″ of material, Soundlab 1, recorded in 2009 with Liam Wilson on bass, as a limited edition 7″ vinyl on Lovitt Records.
+In 2010, Frodus released a new 7″ of material, Soundlab 1, recorded in 2009 with Liam Wilson on bass, released exclusively as a digital download on Bandcamp and as a limited edition 7″ vinyl on Lovitt Records.
+According to Cinca, the Soundlab series was meant as a series of collaborations with different musicians, which could potentially be its own project outside of Frodus.
+A statement from the band announced that future collaborations could feature members of such bands as Refused, Darkest Hour, Engine Down, Norma Jean and Converge.

 A reissue of the band's final album, And We Washed Our Weapons In the Sea, was released on Lovitt Records in 2015.